About the Project

 We are planning to supplement the content of the collection in the coming period.
 Our objective in doing this is to transform this web site into a platform for discussion with information and debate from around the world on memorials and their function and effects.
 In this way, we hope to promote the honest debate and engagement around memorialization issues.

-At the first phase of project during 2013, the initial 26 projects were selected by Belinda Cooper, Meltem Aslan and Murat Çelikkan.
-Harun Ercan conducted the research and wrote the cases, 26 initial entries.
-In 2019, Gülistan Zeren conducted the research for the selection of the 12 new cases and Kerem Çiftçioğlu supervised the update.
-The first design of the website was done by Derin Koman.
+At the first phase of project during 2013, the initial projects were selected by Belinda Cooper, Meltem Aslan and Murat Çelikkan.
+Harun Ercan conducted the research and wrote the cases for these initial entries.
+In 2019, Gülistan Zeren conducted the research for the selection of the 12 new cases, Asmin Adar Buhan helped update the initial project contents and Kerem Çiftçioğlu supervised the process.
+The first design of the website was done by Derin Korman.
 Based on the content update in 2019, the revised design was done by Ali Seçkin Karayol.